oracle/odpi/doc/src/public_enums/dpiOracleTypeNum.rst

 DPI_ORACLE_TYPE_LONG_VARCHAR   Default type used for LONG columns in the
                                database.
 Data is transferred to/from Oracle as byte strings in the encoding used for CHAR data.
-DPI_ORACLE_TYPE_LONG_NVARCHAR  Alternative type for LONG columns in the
-                               database.
-Data is transferred to/from Oracle as byte strings in the encoding used for NCHAR data.
 DPI_ORACLE_TYPE_LONG_RAW       Default type used for LONG RAW columns in the
                                database.
 Data is transferred to/from Oracle as raw byte strings.